Manufacture of cheddar cheese: Cutting the curd

-The curd is cut into 6 to 16 mm cubes using stainless steel wire knives.
+The curd is cut into 6 to 16 mm cubes with stainless steel wire knives.
 A smaller cube size means the cheese will be lower in moisture, whereas a larger cube size will result in a high-moisture cheese.

-It is important that cutting time is minimized and that the cuts be clean.
+It is important that cutting time be minimized and the cuts clean.
 The best way to determine how efficient the cutting job was is to determine the fat content of the whey.
 The optimal level of fat content of whey is 0.3% fat or less.